laurencw348/applewebsite/documents/design-journey.md

 - **User’s reaction / feedback to the design** (e.g., specific problems or issues found in the tasks)
   - The user immediately asked to navigate to the directions and parking page.
 The user did not encounter much trouble finding the contact information, however it was not very intuitive to the user that the information could be found in the footer of every page.
 - **Your reflections about the user’s performance to the task**
-  - Since the user first went to the directions and parking page to find contact information, and took a few moments to find the contact info at the bottom of the page, this indicates to me that the user
+  - Since the user first went to the directions and parking page to find contact information, and took a few moments to find the contact info at the bottom of the page, this indicates to me that the user assumed that the information could be found on this page.
 - **Re-design choices**
-    - TODO
-  - **Additional Notes**
-    - TODO: Justify your decisions; additional notes.
+  - In order to make it easier for users to quickly find the contact info in an emergency, I will also include a 'Contact Us' button at the top of the 'Directions and Parking' page.
+I think this is eswpecially important for the mobile version, since users have to scroll quite a bit before then get the the contact info in the footer.

 - **Did you evaluate the desktop or mobile design?**
-    - Pick one: desktop/mobile
+  - Pick one: Mobile
 - **How did the user do?
 Did they meet your expectation?**
-  - TODO
+  - For this task, I expected users to navigate to the 'Things to Do' page and identify that the band 'Rock Around' will be playing at Saturday at 12pm.
 - **User’s reaction / feedback to the design** (e.g., specific problems or issues found in the tasks)
-      - TODO
+  - While performing this task, the user did not encounter any issues.
+The user immediately went to the 'Thigns to Do' page, and was able to quickly and efficiently identify the time that the band would be playing.
 - **Your reflections about the user’s performance to the task**
-      - TODO
+  - The ease and proficiency with which the user performed the task surprised me.
+This indicates to me that the design is intuitive, and that users know exactly where to find the information on the page.
+It also indicates that the new mobile design of the table, which has a different color for alternating rows, is easy to read.
 - **Re-design choices**
-      - TODO
-- **Additional Notes**
-      - TODO: Justify your decisions; additional notes.
+  - Since the user did not encounter any problems while performing this task, I will not make any re-design choices.

 ### User 4 - Testing Notes (Final Submission)
 > When conducting user testing, you should take notes during the test.
 Place your notes here.

-TODO
+Task 1: User is on the home page.
+User says 'I would probably try to contact the festival.
+So click on Contact Us'.
+After clicking on the button, the user identifies that they would call the number

+Task 3: User says she is vegetarian.
+User takes a few moments to look at the navigation bar.
+Asks to click on 'Things to Buy' page with some hesitation.
+User takes a few secons to look at the items on the page, and says 'I guess the only thing I can eat is the Apple Cider Donuts right?'

+Task 2: User asks to go to the 'THings to Do' page.
+User identifies that the band plays on Saturday at 12pm.

 ### User 4 (Final Submission)